Taking Care of Yourself During Recovery

 In addition to maintaining a healthy, well-balanced lifestyle, it's also important to understand that it's not OK to test yourself.
 You can deal with triggers when you face them, but testing the waters to see what happens is a bad idea.

 Walking by a bar to see if you’re able to do so without having a craving or meeting an addict friend for lunch to see what happens isn’t a good practice of self-care.
 Let these situations happen naturally without testing yourself to see how strong you are.
 Chances are you’re not very strong in the beginning stages of recovery and that is OK.
 You’re not expected to be as strong as a recovering addict that’s been in recovery for 10 years.

 If you know that walking by a bar is a definite trigger for you, for example, then do not knowingly walk by a bar to see if your recovery is as strong as you believe it to be.
 Maybe that time you are able to avoid going into the bar.
 But the seed of a trigger is planted.
 Something else you have not identified yet as a trigger can occur, and the combination can lead you right to a drink.

 Identifying your triggers, knowing that you will be faced with them at some point, developing a plan, and engaging in good self-care will enable you to manage your triggers in a healthy and positive way during recovery.

-If you're struggling with drug addiction and feel that you're ready to make a change in your life contact Freedom Detox to learn more about drug treatment in Charlotte.
+If you're struggling with drug addiction and feel that you're ready to make a change in your life contact Freedom Detox to learn more about our detox services in Charlotte.
 Making the decision to change and following through with drug treatment is the only way to a healthy drug-free life.